Nagfal/C-CBGE/README.md

 ## Code structure

 ### C-CBGE:
-code for confidence-weighted collective Boltzmann-Gumbel exploration (C-CBGE)
+code for confidence-weighted collective Boltzmann-Gumbel exploration (C-CBGE), C-CBGE is an Boltzmann exploration based method for agent-dependent multi-agent bandit problems.

 env_CCBGE.py : contains code of the problem environment for C-CBGE